den-sheleh/rails_csv_renderer/README.md

 ## Usage

 The rails_csv_renderer allows you to render any collection as CSV data.
+Result CSV includes all columns of model with localized column's names

 ```ruby
 class ReportsController < ApplicationController